This is an immediate vacancy and all qualified Applicants are encouraged to apply

 No specific type or amount is required.

 One year of professional experience providing casework services to socially and economically disadvantaged individuals equivalent to a Services Specialist 9.

 Two years of professional experience providing casework services to socially and economically disadvantaged individuals equivalent to a Services Specialist, including one year equivalent to a Services Specialist 10.

 When you apply, your application is valid for 6 months.
 After 6 months, you MUST reapply for continued consideration.

-The Shiawassee County Office is located in Owosso, MI at the Michigan Department of Health and Human Services, 1720 East Main, Owosso, MI 48867
+This position is located in Manistique, MI at the Michigan Department of Health and Human Services, 300 Walnut Street, Courthouse, Rm.
+175A, Manistique, MI 49854.

 PLEASE READ THROUGH THIS CAREFULLY, To be considered for this position you must:

 - Apply for this position online via NEOGOV; click on "Apply" in the job posting for instructions on submitting your electronic application.
 Hard copy applications are not accepted.

 - Attach no more than a 1 page written response to the following questions after viewing the video "Is this job for me?":

 - If selected for this position what do you believe your biggest challenge will be?